 Epigenome-wide association studies

-EWAS were conducted for 418 traits within the ALSPAC cohort.
+EWAS were conducted for 418 non-independent traits within the ALSPAC cohort.
 For all traits, linear regression models were fitted with beta values of DNA methylation as the outcome and the phenotype as the exposure.
-Covariates included age, the top 10 ancestry principal components, and cell proportions.
+Covariates included age, the top 10 ancestry principal components and cell proportions.

 DMPs were extracted from the EWAS at P value thresholds ranging from 10-3 to 10-7.
 It was assessed whether h2EWAS could predict that the number of identified DMPs in an EWAS was greater than number of DMPs expected to be identified at a given P threshold defined as the number of sites tested multiplied by the threshold.
 The traits were also “pruned” in the same way as described above, to prevent including overly correlated traits and biasing results.
 The sensitivity and specificity of this prediction was calculated and a receiver operating characteristic (ROC) curve was plotted.
 At p-value thresholds of 10-6.5 and 10-7 there were too few EWAS hits, so these were removed from the analysis.